eranha/jwt-authn-poc/README.md

 ### GCP Service Account Self Signed Token
 ```
-# issue an identity otekn in GCE and save it in token.txt file
+# Create and sign a JWT token using GCP service account key and save it in token.txt file
 token = File.open('token.txt').read

 # decode the token without verification to extract the `kid` header claim